XuBiDu/vitae-api/README.md

 # Vitae API

-API to store and retrieve confidential academic project notes and CVs
+API to store and retrieve confidential academic sheet notes and CVs

 ## Routes